Odion100/TextParser/README.md

 # TextParser

 ## Coding Challange
-As a coding challange, I was tasked with parsing 3 files containing properties of a person each delimited by a different character.
+As a coding challange, I was tasked with parsing 3 text files containing properties of a person each delimited by a different character.
 I then needed to combined that data into one table and finally print it to the console sorted by different columns.

 ## Solution
 As a solution to this problem I created a module called ***TextParserMatrix***.
 This module facilitates parsing, sorting, printing, and maintaining separate strings of delimited text as one table.
 This abstraction made solving the coding challange much easier.
 Also this is something I can see myself adding to and using again in the future.